lucatirel/pix2pix-wgangp/README.md

 # WGAN-GP DENOISING

 ## Prerequisites
 Before you begin, make sure you have Python and `git` installed on your system.
-This project has been tested with Python 3.12.3
+If you want to use `CUDA`, be sure to have `pytorch` properly installed on your system matching specific `CUDA` version.
+This project has been tested with Python 3.12.3.

 ## Installation Instructions